By Andre Moura, FootballPredictions.NET, 22:03 30/09/2020

 The cavernous atmosphere of Highbury seems a far cry from the mod-cons available to fans at the Emirates Stadium, yet the passion and atmosphere demonstrated by the fans have transferred with ease.

-On average, Arsenal get just over 60,000 fans at each and every home game in the Premier League – contributing to an incredible atmosphere and the chants often sung by supporters pay homage to the greats of the club and the current players wearing the infamous red strip.
+On average, Arsenal get just over 60,000 fans at each and every home game in the Premier League – contributing to an incredible atmosphere and the chants often sung by supporters pay homage to the greats of the club and the current players wearing the famous red strip.

 ‘1 nil to the Arsenal’ is an iconic chant sung by Arsenal supporters, in reference to the glory days the club enjoyed under iconic manager George Graham – where the Gunners would often get 1-0 up and look to hold on to their lead through resolute defending.